j-c-cook/ghedt/README.md

 ## Acknowledgements
-The initial release of this work (`ghedt-v0.1`) was financially supported by the U.S. Department of Energy through research subcontracts from Oak Ridge National Laboratory and the National Renewable Energy Laboratory, and by OSU through the Center for Integrated Building Systems, the OG&E Energy Technology Chair, and Oklahoma State University via return of indirect costs to Dr. Jeffrey D.
+The initial release of this work (`ghedt-v0.1`) was financially supported by the U.S. Department of Energy contract DE‐AC05‐00OR22725 through research subcontracts from Oak Ridge National Laboratory.
+Dr. Jeffrey D. Spitler was integral to the successful development, mostly through advice and feedback.
-Spitler.

 [#pygfunction]: https://github.com/MassimoCimmino/pygfunction
 [#pip]: https://pip.pypa.io/en/latest/